microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/random.md

 2. Adjust the code to pick a random number from 1 to 100
 3. Add a new variable ``||variables:anotherRandom||`` to pick a random number from 20 to 30
 4. Add ``||game:splash||`` for ``||variables:anotherRandom||`` variable and change the label from 'x' to a meaningful label
-5. **Challenge:** use blocks to generate a random number that can result in both negative and positive values.
+5. **Challenge:** use blocks to generate a random number that can result in both negative and positive values

 ## Concept: pick a random location